allmyles/allmyles-docs/certification.rst

   described in the documentation; infinite loops must never happen.
 - There should be a reasonable amount of time spent sleeping between each flight search call for one search.
+- The flight search request must contain the user data as it is explained in the documentation.
 - Within one client session only one flight search should be going on at a time.
 Parallel periodic requests must not be sent for different flight searches.
 When the processing of a flight search call is